-Keith Fitz-Gerald: Well, it sure as hell is not the free market that everybody likes to think it is.
+Keith Fitz-Gerald: It sure as hell is not the free market that everybody likes to think it is.
 And that, to me, is extremely disturbing, because they have removed the hand of risk from the marketplace.
 And these businesses now have every incentive to screw up because they know that a) they won’t be held accountable for it, and b) they’re going to get bailed out.

-Now, the problem with that is, obviously, that this – if you’re rich, you get a bailout; if you’re poor, you get a handout; and if you’re middle class you get left out.
-And I just don’t think that’s a profitable way to run the system.
+the problem with that is, obviously, that this – if you’re rich, you get a bailout; if you’re poor, you get a handout; and if you’re middle class you get left out I just don’t think that’s a profitable way to run the system.
 They have put so much debt onto this that our unborn great, great, great, great, great, grandchildren could not possibly pay this off.
 The only way they’re going to get out of this is to deleverage it and remove it from the system.

 Chris Martenson: Well, how would they go about doing that?
 First of all, I assume these are not unintelligent people.
 They’ve got good degrees.
 They’ve studied history possibly as well as they can, and yet here we are.
 So is there a chance?
 Let’s speculate for a second.
 What were they looking at that made them throw so much caution to the wind to take so much established history and say we just – we’re going to have to go down this path, which is ultra cheap, mispriced money, taking risk out of the system where it shouldn’t, introducing additional risk in other places?
 This is massive, massive financial – and dare I say social – engineering.
 Why would they do that?

-Keith Fitz-Gerald: Well, I think you’ve hit the nail on the head.
+Keith Fitz-Gerald: I think you’ve hit the nail on the head.
 This concept of – they’ve got great degrees.
 The people I talk to who are for this and think bailouts are such a neat idea, by and large, are academics with very little real-world monetary experience.
-And they are not stupid.
+They are not stupid.
 They are not stupid by any stretch of the imagination.
 So don’t get me wrong, here.

 What I’m saying, though, is that many have very different attitudes about money because they’ve never actually worked with it.
 Many haven’t run real companies.
 Many don’t know how a balance sheet functions.
 Many haven’t hired employees.
 They don’t know what it takes.
 And so they don’t understand how the money actually moves through the system, except in an academic sense of the word.

 And if you look at Bernanke, he’s a great example of this.
 He’s a PhD.
 He’s extremely intelligent.
 He has gotten his PhD basically on Depression-era economics, and they tried to print their way out of that.
-Well, what’s ironic is that he evidently did not read the part of history where Morganthal, who was Roosevelt’s Treasury secretary – got to Congressional testimony and said, we could have printed all the money in the world and it wouldn’t have worked.
+Well, what’s ironic is that he evidently did not read the part of history where Morgenthau, who was Roosevelt’s Treasury secretary – got to Congressional testimony and said, we could have printed all the money in the world and it wouldn’t have worked.
 It didn’t work.
 So why they have gone about this, and why this sort of Keynesian economics has become mainstream thinking and is taught in every university today and widely accepted as political in policy dogma, is beyond me, because the reality of the situation is, we have abundant evidence – and it grows every day – that it actually doesn’t work.

-Chris Martenson: Well, it's certainly a very popular policy with politicians, because it says spend freely, and then when times get tight we’re going to enable you to spend even more freely because it calls for it.
+Chris Martenson: It's certainly a very popular policy with politicians, because it says spend freely, and then when times get tight we’re going to enable you to spend even more freely because it calls for it.
 It sort of elevates to moral stature the idea that you need to spend beyond your means, especially during tough times.

 I understand how it got entrenched.
-The mysterious part to me is that I do hear the people who look at the current situation and say, you know, there but for the Fed it could have been a lot worse, sort of speaking to the negative.
-And I don’t really buy that, because I look at this and I say, for these trillions of dollars that have been injected both in liquidity measures – but also, let’s be frankly honest about this – there’s been several trillion dollars of high-powered money injected in.
+The mysterious part to me is that I do hear the people who look at the current situation and say there but for the Fed it could have been a lot worse, sort of speaking to the negative.
+I don’t really buy that, because I look at this and I say, for these trillions of dollars that have been injected both in liquidity measures – but also, let’s be frankly honest about this – there’s been several trillion dollars of high-powered money injected in.
 So we’ve got two types of liquidity in there.
-And I’m underwhelmed.
+I’m underwhelmed.
 I am really underwhelmed.

 And I’m looking at the landscape, and I’m saying to myself, this seems to me like the pressures are growing worse.
 Sovereign debt is getting more out of control, not less, not under better control.
 We’re not seeing the sort of wipeouts that I would expect to see where the bad debts are going away.
 They’re just sort of being hidden around.
 There’s this market-to-model stuff.
 We’re just shuffling.
 We’re biding time.
 Hasn’t enough time passed?